baconstrudel/go-production-checklist/README.md

 # Go Production Checklist

-This is a work-in-progress checklist for go-services before going to production.
+This is a work-in-progress checklist for go-services to keep in mind before going to production.
 If you feel like something is missing, please open an issue or PR.

 ## Startup and shutdown